shakthishamruth/Calculator/Calculator_tkinter/README.md

 # Calculator
-A Calculator made in python.
+This Calculator is made in python using tkinter.

-This project uses tkinter.